 On average, listings lease in the $30's per square foot per year.
-The Pearl submarket is experiencing a an increase in rates.
-In the last 3 months, the median rate went up $2 per sqft per year.
-That's a 5% increase in rent.
+The Pearl submarket is seeing a a rise in rates.
+In the last 3 months, the median rate increased $2 per sqft per year.
+That's a 6% increase in rent.

-Compared to the rest of the Greater Portland market, the Pearl region has higher rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Greater Portland market, the Pearl region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 10 listings have been made available, which means spaces might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 20% of the listings in the Pearl are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 9 listings have been made available, which means spaces might be leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 11% of the available space in the Pearl are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Waste services is the dominant industry in this market.
-Commute by motorcycle is the most popular way to get to work amongst Pearl residents.
+Waste services is the dominant industry in this region.
+Commute by motorcycle is the most popular way to get to work amongst Pearl occupants.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.